 - incentivizes, supports, and accelerates initiatives to innovate interdisciplinary graduate education and training across programs, divisions, schools, and institutions;

-- embraces interdisciplinarity within and across the Dietrich School’s intellectual domains in Humanities, Social Sciences, and Natural Sciences, and encourages collaboration with Health Sciences, Information Sciences, Law, etc.;
+- embraces interdisciplinarity within and across the Dietrich School’s intellectual domains in Humanities, Social Sciences, and Natural Sciences, and encourages collaboration with Health Sciences, Information Sciences, Law, other professional schools, etc.;

 - supports the development of research projects and dissertation-writing in interdisciplinary settings;